Rendelements/EarthquakeWatcher/README.md

 ### Prerequisites

 ```
-Xcode 10.0
+Xcode 10.1
+iOS 12.1
 ```

 ### Installing

-You will need to add a Google Maps API key to the file EarthquakeWatcherGoogleInfo.plist After pulling GIT repo, open using Xcode, and hit build...
+You will need to add a Google Maps API key to the file EarthquakeWatcherGoogleInfo.plist\n After pulling GIT repo, open using Xcode, and hit build...
 ```
 Command - B